Woosmap/geofencing-ios-sdk/README.md

 }
 ```

-In order to be sure to avoid loosing data, you also need to call `startMonitoringInBackground` in the proper AppDelegate method :
+In order to avoid loosing data, you also need to call `startMonitoringInBackground` in the proper AppDelegate method :
 ```swift
 func applicationDidEnterBackground(_ application: UIApplication) {
     if (CLLocationManager.authorizationStatus() != .notDetermined) {